gautamojha1997/Chord-and-CAN-algorithm-using-Akka-Framework/README.md

 - Utility
     - This object file takes a string and number of bits to return hashed value used for generating keys inserted into DHT and for data units.
     - The hashing algorithm used is MD5.
+- Data.csv
+    - Represents the movie data in id & name format.
 ## Results

 1.Adding Node : Adding the created node.